Why is Anchorsaway targeted to high school juniors and seniors and college age students?

 What kind of support will I need to start and maintain an Anchorsaway class?

 It is much easier to start an Anchorsaway class with a small group of people to help you.
 This group should include a teacher/facilitator, an administrator who can do the detail work, networkers who can contact interested parents and others in the community, potential small group leaders and community leaders.
-The size of this group will vary from site to site.
+The size of this group will vary from class to class.

 The initial leadership meeting should be scheduled by the administrator to include the teaching leader/facilitator, small group leaders and other adults interested in the ministry.
 This should begin several months before January.
 The focus of the early meetings should be on getting acquainted, and making decisions about which elective lessons should be taught.
 This is also the time to gather names of Christians who are active in the schools, leaders in the community, or key persons.
-These are the people who would be instrumental in supporting the program, and/or in suggesting names of students and small group leaders who might be interested in becoming involved in such a program.
+These people are instrumental in supporting the class, and/or in suggesting names of students and small group leaders who might be interested in becoming involved in Anchorsaway.
 (The Administrator should follow up on the names that are suggested.)

 Once the team is secured, another meeting should be scheduled with the team.
-Names of prospective students should be gathered, a place to meet for the Anchorsaway class, prospective small group leaders and student leaders from local churches and parachurch organizations.
+Names of prospective students should be gathered as well as information on a meeting place, prospective small group leaders and student leaders from local churches and parachurch organizations.

 What is the most effective time and season for Anchorsaway to be taught?